 Section I - Finding a Theme

-Most if not all of the themes on Riiconnect24’s page have been tested on vWii and they work fine.
+Most of the themes on RiiConnect24’s theme page have been tested on vWii and they are known to work.

 Section II - Downloading .app files

-This assumes your vWii is on the latest System Menu version.
+This assumes your vWii is on the latest Wii Menu version.

-There are a couple of ways to get the .app files for your vWii System Menu, in this guide we’ll be using the vWii version of NUSD.
+There are a couple of ways to get the .app files for your vWii System Menu, in this guide we’ll be using the vWii version of NUS Downloader.